dylanaraps/pure-sh-bible/README.md

 ## Check if input is from a terminal

+This is an alternative to `tty` when you don't necessarily need to know the terminal file name, just whether it is a terminal at all.

 You can test whether file descriptor 0 (i.e. standard input) is open on a terminal using `[ -t 0 ]`.
 This test fails if input is redirected from a file (`<file`) or a pipe (`cmd|`).